Newquay: Bus

 The bus station is in Manor Road, which runs parallel to the shopping area in Bank Street.
 A scheme to upgrade and improve the bus station with the additions of a new enclosed waiting area and accessible toilet began in February 2018 and was completed in July.
 Further changes occurred in April and May 2020, because Cornwall Council had awarded an eight-year contract to run subsidised services in the county to Go Cornwall, which also operates as Plymouth CityBus and is owned by the Go-Ahead Group.

 There are regular bus services from Newquay to many parts of Cornwall, including the neighbouring urban centres of St Austell and Truro as well as Padstow, Perranporth, Redruth, St Columb Major and Wadebridge.
 In addition, there are several local services, including an hourly night bus service on Saturday nights/Sunday mornings to St Columb Major and Fraddon during the peak summer months.
 Buses are operated by FirstGroup and Go Cornwall Bus while the town is also served by National Express.

 Go Cornwall operates frequent services in the high summer to and from a park and ride site by the A392, opposite Hendra Holiday Park.

+In November 2025, First Group had announced that they would cease their Bus services in Cornwall on 14 February 2026, due to ongoing financial challenges.